 The Response of Guys

-Throughout history, women have preferred men with Lover and Provider Qualities.
-This has put evolutionary pressure on men to respond to what women want.
+Throughout history, women have preferred men with indicators of good genes and parental ability, and this has put evolutionary pressure on men to respond to what women want.

 Men choose women based on their reproductive capacity, i.e., their ability to have children.
-A woman’s ability to have children, in turn, depends on 2 things: youth and health.
+A woman’s ability to have children, in turn, depends on two things: youth and health.

-For ancestral men, the easiest way to judge the fertility of women would have been through visual signs—full lips, smooth skin, clear eyes, lustrous hair, good muscle tone, facial symmetry, and the absence of disease.
+For ancestral men, the easiest way to judge the youth and health of a woman would have been through visual signs—’full lips, clear skin, smooth skin, clear eyes, lustrous hair, and good muscle tone’, writes Buss.
+Facial symmetry is another important sign.